 At Cooper, we're creating a trusted professional network built on meaningful introductions and real relationships.
 We're hard at work shipping it, so stay tuned!

-I'm the managing director of TQ, a curated tech hub in the heart of Amsterdam by TNW & Google.
-Here we've hosted over 50 startups, including Stripe, Flexport and Homerun.
-As its managaging director, I built the team and services that supported our startups with the right community, events & facilities.
+TQ is a curated tech hub part of the Google for Entrepreneurs network.
+We hosted over 50 startups, including Stripe, Flexport and Homerun.
+As its managaging director, I built the team and services that supported our startups with the right community, events and facilities.
 Our program included speakers from Google, Stripe, Amazon, and many others.
-Stop by sometime!

 I was a product manager at Google.
 Product managers are a peculiar bunch.
 They do a lot of things, but mainly help ship the right product for the right people.
 I did exactly that.
 I mainly worked on Google for Jobs as part of the PeopleOps team, but also collaborated with teams across the company on product excellence and growth.